linl33/bohemia/guides/guide_openhds_setup.md

 - Press 'Enter' for the next few items.
 Confirm that you do not have an SSL certificate (1, the default)
 - When asked about Port Configuration and internet-visible IP address, type "Y"
 - Keep Connector Port as 8080
-- For "Internet-visible IP address or DNS name", type: `papu.us` (previously `ec2-3-130-255-155.us-east-2.compute.amazonaws.com`) (per guide, `data-management.local`, but doesn't work)
+- For "Internet-visible IP address or DNS name", type: `bohemia.team`
 - Skip through the Tomcat, MySQL, Apache, Java stuff (already done)
 - When prompted to "stop and restart your Apache webserver", run `sudo service tomcat8 restart` in a different terminal tab (will require ssh'ing into the server again)
 - For the database server settings section, type the defaults (port `3306` for the database port number and `127.0.0.1` for the server hostname)